rdlauer/articles/blues/sms-sensor/SMS Sensor Data.md

 While the Notecard knows where to go when it's powered-on (it automatically knows to use a private APN to communicate with Notehub), it does need you to tell it which Notehub project it should use.

-Head to [notehub.io](ttps://notehub.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data) and set up a new project (again, Notehub is free to use for most projects).
+Head to [notehub.io](ttps://notehub.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data) and set up a new project.
 You'll need to copy the `ProductUID`, which is a globally-unique identifier for your project:

 ![notehub productuid](notehub-productuid.png)